awsmin/AWSM-Team/README.md

 2. Activate the plugin through the `Plugins` screen in WordPress

 ## Changelog

+**V 1.2.1 - 2020-07-07**
+* Fixed: Conflict with NextGEN Gallery plugin that prevents a user from adding or editing member details in Gutenberg.

 **V 1.2.0 - 2020-05-06**
 * Added: Gutenberg support for Team Members.